JayKun/digitaltalent-network/README.md

 <h1>UPDATE</h1>
-<b>The search functionality as well as 90% of the backend is up and running.
-However, the layout of  the candidate page still requires a lot of touching up. </b>
+<b>The search functionality as well as 90% of the backend are up and running.
+However, the layout of the candidate page as well as the frontend still require a lot of touching up. </b>

 <h1>Description</h1>
 <hr></hr>